CLASSES

 3 Credit Hours, 3 Lecture hours

-PST 4110 - Theories of Knowledge
+PHIL 4110 - Theories of Knowledge

 Critical examination of perception, verification, apriori and aposteriori knowledge, meaning and criteria of truth, and cognitive significance of scientific and philosophical propositions.
 Evolution of epistemology.